This is a story about never giving up no matter what happens

 Someone finally said yes!

-After only a short time, there was much interest from other pilots that wanted to live in the house.
+After only a short time, there was much interest from other pilots that wanted to live in our rental house.
 I moved into the game room and Chris moved into a closet, just so we could make room for more tenants.
-He lived in that cramped closet for three and a half months and he didn’t complain a single time!
+He lived in that cramped closet for three and a half months and he didn’t complain one single time!
 After that experience, we knew it was time to expand.

 The first 5 tenants of Military Crashpad

-It’s now 4 years later and we’ve come a long way from our first home in southwest Oklahoma.
+It’s now 4.5 years later and we’ve come a long way from our first home in southwest Oklahoma.
 Our company has grown and so has our vision and values.
-We are committed to creating a long lasting product that provides a great service to help the men and women that defend our great nation.
+We are committed to creating a long-lasting product that provides a great service to help the men and women that defend our great nation.
 As veterans ourselves, we know what it means to serve and we’re proud to be able to serve the great men and women who defend our country.

 Hatton (far left), Jeremy (far right), Johnny (being thrown into the solo pool)